 Employer plan open enrollment: High deductible plans are becoming more popular as employers attempt to expand cost sharing.
 The Kaiser Family Foundation reports that the average deductible for group health plans has risen over $1,200 in the last 10 years.
 If you don’t anticipate many visits to the doctor, a high-deductible plan can save you money through lower monthly premiums.

-Now that you have better understanding of when is open enrollment, don’t allow it to sneak up on you again this year.
+Now that you have better understanding of when is open enrollment is, don’t allow it to sneak up on you again this year.
 Knowing what is open enrollment allows you to better prepare to select the right type of coverage for you and your family.
 Of course, you’re not alone in this process; our experts here at Meritage Medical Network are prepared to answer any questions that you may have, from complex details regarding Medicare Open enrollment to simple inquiries about whether or not a doctor is a member of our network.
 Click here to learn more about how to choose Meritage during open enrollment.